Loading, please wait...

 Will I be covered for day trips, excursions and holidays with multiple destinations?

-Is the country I'm traveling to classed as European or Worldwide?
+Is the country I'm travelling to classed as European or Worldwide?

 This is easily found out by simply by entering the name of the country into the 'country you're travelling to' box.
 Once you've done this, simply select the cover option that appears and you're good to move on.